 Ensuring application of good tax practices is integral to the governance framework of the whole Iberdrola Group and there are established systems of monitoring and control, ultimately with mandated semi-annual reports to the Iberdrola Audit and Risk Supervision Committee and to the Iberdrola Board.
 The ScottishPower Board, through the ScottishPower Audit and Compliance Committee, monitors compliance of all relevant UK members or affiliates of the ScottishPower Group with the Corporate Tax Policy and reports annually on that compliance, and on taxes paid and collected, to the Iberdrola Audit and Risk Supervision Committee.

 Key risks are identified and mitigated through a process of review and extensive internal controls.
-The ScottishPower Group Control and Administration Director takes responsibility for tax accounting arrangements, and the operation of controls within the taxes area is monitored by Internal Audit and also by a Controls Team that is independent of the tax function.
-Where a significant transaction is contemplated, the tax aspects are considered as part of the overall commercial appraisal and, to proceed with the transaction, appropriate operational management approval is required.
+The ScottishPower Control and Administration Director, in their capacity as the Senior Accounting Officer, takes responsibility for tax accounting arrangements, and the operation of controls within the taxes area is monitored by Internal Audit and also by a Controls Team that is independent of the tax function.
+When a significant transaction is contemplated, the tax aspects are considered as part of the overall commercial appraisal and, to proceed with the transaction, appropriate operational management approval is required.
 Decisions on whether or not to pursue opportunities, or to make operational changes, are taken for entirely commercial reasons and companies do not enter into artificial arrangements to avoid taxes.
 In common with other businesses, UK companies in the Iberdrola Group take advantage of available reliefs, many of which are designed to encourage activities and practices that government believes are beneficial to the national economy.